openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/genders-and-pdsh.rst

 Finding the names of your compute nodes
 ---------------------------------------

-An openFlight Compute research environment may contain any number of compute nodes depending on your research environment size.
-The hostnames of compute nodes us ually follow a sequential order (e.g. node01, node02, node03... node10). openFlight Compute automatically creates a list of compute nod e names and uses them to populate a *genders* group called **nodes**.
+An OpenFlight Compute research environment may contain any number of compute nodes depending on your research environment size.
+The hostnames of compute nodes us ually follow a sequential order (e.g. node01, node02, node03... node10).
+OpenFlight Compute automatically creates a list of compute nod e names and uses them to populate a *genders* group called **nodes**.
 This genders file can be found at ``/opt/flight/etc/genders``.

 Users can find the names of their compute nodes by using the ``nodeattr`` command; e.g.